 The sacrament of Chrismation was established in apostolic times.
-In the early Church every newly-baptized Christian received a blessing and the gift of the Holy Spirit through the laying on of hands by an apostle or a bishop.
+In the early Church, every newly-baptized Christian received the gift of the Holy Spirit through the laying on of hands by an apostle-bishop.
 The Book of Acts relates how Peter and John laid hands on women from Samaria so that they could receive the Holy Spirit, 'for it had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus' (Acts 8:16).
-In apostolic times, the descent of the Holy Spirit was occasionally accompanied by visible and tangible manifestations of grace: like the apostles at Pentecost, people would begin to speak in unfamiliar tongues, to prophesy and work miracles.
+In apostolic times, the descent of the Holy Spirit was occasionally accompanied by visible and tangible manifestations of grace, like the apostles at Pentecost, people would begin to speak in unfamiliar tongues and some would also prophesy.

 The laying on of hands was a continuation of Pentecost in that it was the means whereby most would receive the Gif of the Holy Spirit.
 In the Assemblies of Christ, Chrismation-Sealing is administered by a presbyter (priest) with the blessings of the Bishop-Apostle.

 In the Epistles, the Gift of the Holy Spirit is sometimes called 'anointing' (1 John 2:20; 2 Corinthians 1:21).
 Therefore, we use the symbol of anointing oil to convey the idea that one is about to receive the Gift of the Holy Spirit.
 In the Old Testament kings were appointed to their realm through anointing.
 However, in the New Testament, there is no division between the 'consecrated' and the 'others': in Christ's Kingdom all are 'kings and priests' (Revelation1:6); a 'chosen race'; 'God's own people' (1 Peter 2:9); therefore anointing is given to every Christian.